-- Contact the school at 724-509-1114 before 8:30 A.M. to report the absence.
+- Contact the school at 724-509-1114 before 8:30 AM to report the absence.
 Homework requests should be made at this time. - Upon the child's return to school, written excuses for each absence/tardy must be presented to the child's teacher.
 Sixteen written excuses are accepted per school year (8 per semester).
-The school and the Office of Attendance Officer has the right to decline a written excuse if it is NOT submitted within 5 days, or within 5 days of an Attendance Improvement Plan meeting. - If you take your child to a doctor when he/she is absent, please secure an excuse from the doctor.
+The school and the Office of Attendance Officer has the right to decline a written excuse if it is NOT submitted within a 5-day

+- time frame. - If you take your child to a doctor when he/she is absent, please secure an excuse from the doctor.
 Doctor excuses must be submitted within 5 school days.
-Doctor excuses can be faxed (724-509-1109). - If absences exceed 8 parent excuses per semester, professional documentation (not parental excuses) will be required.

-- Absences or tardies for which a written excuse is not received are considered unexcused. - Requests for early dismissal (dental or doctor appointments) must be submitted in writing to the child's teacher prior to the appointment date.
+Doctor excuses can be faxed (724-509-1109). - If absences exceed 8 parent excuses per semester, professional documentation (not parental excuses)will be required. - Absences or tardies for which a written excuse is not received are considered unexcused. - Requests for early dismissal (dental or doctor appointments) must be submitted in writing to the child's teacher prior to the appointment date.
 Parents are urged to make appointments after school hours. - Examples of excused absences: illness, critical immediate family illness, pre-arranged doctor and dentist appointments, authorized school activities, death in the family, educational trips, required court attendance, religious holiday - Examples of unexcused absence: visiting, away from home, overslept, alarm clock didn't go off, missed the bus, no ride, out of town... - Requested assignments will be available in the office.
 Students are required to complete missed work within a reasonable time frame.